May 12

 Car Shampoo

-Investing in a reputable brand of car shampoo is one of the most important parts of up-keeping a vehicle’s exterior to remove excess dirt and residue.
+Investing in a reputable brand of car shampoo is one of the most essential parts of up-keeping a vehicle’s exterior to remove excess dirt and residue.
 Most car cleaning liquid is around $10 to $20, making this a relatively affordable way to guarantee your vehicle gets the best cleaning possible.

 Clay Bar